skip-mev/skip-go-example/README.md

 # Simple Skip Go Client Integration with Next.js

-This is a simple example of the `@skip-go/client` in a a Next.js app.
+This is a simple example of the `@skip-go/client` in a Next.js app.
 This is a good template or reference for a quick start integration.

 ## Getting Started